 While you’re studying here and after you graduate, you can access support through our dedicated Employability Service.

-“The MSc Sustainability gives students an opportunity to undertake a course which will give them the tools to be changemakers.
-It’s about giving future leaders, future decision makers, the opportunities to make good decisions for the world.”Prof Alison Greig
+“The MSc Sustainability is designed to give future leaders and decision-makers the tools to make good decisions for the world.”Prof Alison Greig

 Course Leader, MSc SustainabilityMore from Alison